codersforcauses/repair-lab/README.md

 docker compose up -d
 ```

-By default, it's configured to run one on port `5432` for local development, and `5433` for unit testing.
+By default, it's configured to run one on port `5432` for local development.

 **Don't forget to stop the containers!**